erikyangs/jobqueue/README.md

 * Uses multithreading (worker threads) to fetch HTML data from endpoints
 * Updates queue and result object when job finishes
 * Notifies user of 404 and 400 errors
+* Updates status of each task from "Waiting" to "In Progress" to "Done"

 ## Challenges